cmorterud/cmorterud.github.io/_posts/2018-10-01-genetic-algorithm.markdown

 of the array are summed which is a solution to the problem.

 Creating a function to represent the fitness of a bitstring is fundamental to using a Genetic Algorithm.
+One could write a function that, given a bitstring, calculates the sum, and returns the difference between the bitstring represented sum and the target sum, representing the fitness of the bitstring.

 ## Contact
 Please feel free to email me with any additional questions or concerns at